| New TalentWhy did you make this work:

 United States of America

 Dominic Bodden is an artist based in Los Angeles, California.
+His work is inspired by his family and he is always on the lookout for new creative adventures.
+Illustration is Dominic's second career.
 His background is in the field of fashion where he worked as a stylist for artists such as David Beckham, The Spice Girls, and Britney Spears.
 He is currently studying Illustration at ArtCenter College of Design in Pasadena, California.